Jo-IE/product-search-tool/README.md

 2. Navigate to the repo's directory using `cd producthunt`

-3. Run `npm install` to install the client dependencies.
+3. Run `npm install` to install the server dependencies.

-4. Navigate to the server directory `cd server` and run `npm install` to install server dependencies.
+4. Navigate to the server directory `cd client` and run `npm install` to install client dependencies.

 5. Go to the Product Hunt website, create an account and/or login.